elixir-nx/nx_signal/README.md

 ## Guides (Livebook)

-Check out the "guides" folder in the repo for examples.
+Check out the "guides" directory in the repository for examples.

 ## Contributing